-The Group operates under a long established Treasury Policy which sets out the general principles of prudential management for its Treasury Operations.
-The policy incorporates the requirements of the Building Societies Act 1986, regulatory policy and International Accounting Standards and details operational limits and guidelines, the Society's risk appetite statement and stress testing requirements.
+The Group operates under a Treasury Policy which sets out the general principles of prudential management for its Treasury Operations.
+The policy incorporates the requirements of the Building Societies Act 1986, regulatory policy (including the CRR) and International Accounting Standards and details operational limits and guidelines, the Society's risk appetite statement and stress testing requirements.

 Treasury counterparty risk is monitored within the Prudential Risk department in accordance with the Treasury Policy.
-All treasury counterparty ratings, CDS spreads and market information are monitored in real time and prompt action is taken where volatile market conditions require a tightening of criteria.
+All treasury counterparty ratings, credit default swap (CDS) spreads and market information are monitored and prompt action is taken where volatile market conditions require a tightening of criteria.

 Credit risk on liquid assets is controlled via the operation of approved counterparty, sector, instrument, and country limits for treasury assets.
 Counterparty limits are set with regard to external ratings agency assessments with the Society investing only in highly rated financial institutions or other building societies with strong capital ratios.
-The Society supplements ratings agency information with more extensive credit assessment procedures for counterparty limits including market information and movement on credit default swap (CDS) spreads for countries and individual counterparties.
+The Society supplements ratings agency information with more extensive credit assessment procedures for counterparty limits including market information and movement on CDS spreads for countries and individual counterparties.